-Academic and Career Resource
+Academic and Career Resources

 The research-based Black Student SUCCESS Project, launched in fall 2008, aims to increase the number of Parkland College graduates by providing African American students with personal development, career, and academic workshops, activities, and events.
-Faculty advisor is Donna Tanner-Harold.

 Backed by a $1.5 million Illinois Workforce Equity Initiative grant received in 2019, Parkland College's new Support for Workforce Training (SWFT) Program aims to help more than 150 district residents move into high-demand careers with family-sustaining wages within a year or less.
 African Americans must comprise 60 percent of the population served by the SWFT program.